beckitrue/home-remote-server/README.md

 #### cloudflared

-1. Retrieve cloudflared token from password manager and edit the `docker-compose.yaml` file
 1. Change the image if you want to use the official Cloudflare image `cloudflare/cloudflared:latest`
+1. Retrieve cloudflared token from password manager (or Cloudflare if this is your initial config) and edit the `docker-compose.yaml` file
 1. `vi ~/cloudflared/docker-compose.yaml`
 1. Build and start cloudflared docker container `docker compose -f ~/cloudflared/docker-compose.yaml up -d`
 1. Go to [Tunnels dashboard](https://one.dash.cloudflare.com/699b49d3fee8e9138a49442ea0119cb6/access/tunnels) and verify that tunnel is healthy.